top of page

 FAA Solar Lighting Project

 The Federal Aviation Administration is succeeding where Icarus and Daedalus failed by benefiting from the power of the sun to lower its energy expenses and reduce its usage of fossil fuels.
 The FAA is installing solar arrays to provide energy to runways, control towers and other aviation facilities across the country as part of its mission to rely on sustainable energy for its operations.
-Penn Yan / Yates County Airport is a leader assisting the FAA in this endeavor.
+Penn Yan Airport is a leader assisting the FAA in this endeavor.

 Major airports generally have airfield lighting powered by expensive, centralized electrical systems, while many smaller GA airports only have non-illuminated signs, markings, windsocks, and other pilot aids.
 Can solar-powered lighting and signs along runways and taxiways improve airfield visibility at smaller and general aviation airports?